-The economic outlook of the Association is affected by several factors, including support received from the University and the Foundation as well as its ability to retain alumni memberships.
+The economic outlook of the Association is affected by several factors, including support received from the University and the Foundation as well as its ability to retain alumni memberships, beginning July 1, 2023, the Alumni Association has eliminated membership dues and all graduates are now members of the Association.
 Florida's economy affects state appropriations to the University which could impact the amount of support the Association receives during the next year; however, it is expected that the University and the Foundation will continue to support the Association at levels consistent with the current year.